ui/stamps-api-docs/source/reward_api.rst

 =================== ==============================
 rewards             List of rewards available for redemption.
                     Contains id, name, stamps_required, image_url, and redeemable(If user_email is provided)
+vouchers            List of rewards available for redemption by user.
+                    Contains  id, name, type, quantity, image_url,
+                    landscape_url, and expires_on.
 detail              Description of error (if any) errors              Errors encountered when parsing
                     data (if any)